 In contrast to the drivers subsystem and the Leitzentrale, which have a predefined purpose, the runtime subsystem is shaped by the user.
-The components present in the runtime subsystem are displayed by the runtime view.
+The components present in the runtime subsystem are displayed by the components view.
 Some of them are managed by the Leitzentrale.
-For example, while inspecting a file system, the corresponding "inspect", "inspect\terminal", and "inspect\noux" components appear automatically.
-Other components correspond to subsystems deployed from installed packages, in particular the ones created via the runtime view's "+" menu.
+For example, while inspecting a file system, the corresponding "inspect", "inspect_terminal", and "inspect_noux" components appear automatically.
+Other components correspond to subsystems deployed from installed packages, in particular the ones created via the "+" menu.

-The current configuration of the runtime subsystem is available at /config/managed/runtime.
+The current configuration of the runtime subsystem is available at the config file system at managed/runtime.
 It is not recommended to modify this file manually.
 However, in some situations, it is useful to take manual control over the runtime configuration.
-This is possible by copying the file to config/runtime.
+This is possible by copying the file to the root of the config file system.
 Note that this will inhibit the management functionality of the Leitzentrale.
-You can yield back the control to the Leitzentrale by removing the /config/runtime file.
+You can yield back the control to the Leitzentrale by removing the runtime file from the root of the config file system.